 Now slide the finished homemade napkin ring down the napkin about halfway.
 Add to your table!

-I have more easy Fall crafts that are perfect for gorgeous table settings.
+If you like these Thanksgiving napkin rings, we have more easy Fall crafts that are perfect for gorgeous table settings.
 Make a pumpkin vase floral arrangement as a table centerpiece.
-These wooden pumpkins or 3D felt pumpkins would look great on the table, too, and can be kept every year (or given away as party favors).
+These wooden pumpkins or 3D felt pumpkins would look great on the table, too.

 Welcome guests to your door with this lovely square autumn wreath.
 It’s so simple to make!